Benefits fraud could leave you with a criminal record.

 What’s the worst that could happen if you get caught committing benefits fraud?

-Help fight benefits fraud by using your benefits appropriately and reporting fraud when you see it.
+Help fight benefits fraud and abuse by using your benefits appropriately and reporting fraud when you see it.

 Learn MoreFrequently Asked Questions